 The responsible employee should communicate these requests to the Title IX Coordinator.
 SMC will honor such requests if it is possible to do so while also protecting the health and safety of the SMC community and in compliance with state and federal law.
 The Title IX Coordinator will consider the totality of the known circumstances; the presence of any risks to the safety of the campus community; the potential impact of such actions on the complainant; and the existence of other available and relevant information or evidence regarding the alleged conduct.
 If the reporting party's request to keep confidentiality can be honored, SMC may take other steps designed to eliminate the reported conduct, prevent its recurrence, and remedy its effects on the reporting party and the University community.
-If it is determined that SMC cannot honor the confidentiality request, the Title IX Coordinator will advise the complainant that SMC intends to proceed with an investigation but that the complainant is not required to participate in the investigation or in any other actions undertaken by the College.
-If the complainant declines to participate in the investigation, the Title IX Coordinator may continue the investigation process if it is possible to do so without the complainant's participation; however, SMC's ability to meaningfully investigate and respond may be limited.
+If it is determined that SMC intends to proceed with an investigation but that the complainant is not required to participate in the investigation, the Title IX Coordinator may continue the investigation process if it is possible to do so without the complainant's participation; however, SMC's ability to meaningfully investigate and respond may be limited.